jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 ## Abstract:
-- The paper introduce security testing inrelated with cyber-security.
+- The paper introduce security testing and cyber-security principles.
-- The paper also discuss about types of security testing and
+- The paper also discuss about types of security testing
 - Dicussion of Software Testing Life Cycle (STLC), and Software Requirement Analyst.
 - Dicussion of using Software Testing Life Cycle, and Software Requirement Analyst as an approach to Penetration Testing
 - A Use case of simulating Man-In-The-Middle Attack on a system, and the tools that can be used in an Man-In-The-Middle Attack (Python, Kali Linux, Web Application)
 - Overview of Penetration Testing Methods and its related work

 ## Introduction:
+- Security Testing or Software Testing Security determines that software protects data and maintains security specification as given.
+Another word to say: "security testing uncovers vulnerabilities of the system and determines that the data and resources of the system are well protected".
+It ensures that the software system and application are free from any threats or risks that can cause a loss.
+- To understand and implement good security test plans we must understand what is software quality, software development framework (SDLC) software testing lifecycle (STLC), and software requirements.
+- We also need to understand major issues that cause security breaches.

 ## Related Work: